Merit-Systems/x402scan/packages/facilitators/README.md

 paymentMiddleware(address, resources, auto);
 ```

+If you are not interested in using the facilitators package, and simply want to hit the facilitator proxy yourself, you can at `https://facilitators.x402scan.com/settle` or `https://facilitators.x402scan.com/verify`.
+Currently only the settle and verify methods are supported.

 ## Resource Discovery

 Some facilitators support **discovery** - the ability to list all x402-protected resources they're facilitating.